Omaha Child Custody Lawyer

 for the child.

 Joint legal custody is the favored approach; however, it does require that decisions that are in the best interest of their child.

 Choosing Between Joint or Sole Physical Custody

-If the parents are unable to work together or unable to co-parent, then the court may award sole physical custody to one parent.
+Suppose the parents are unable to work together or unable to co-parent.
+In that case, the court may award sole physical custody to one parent.
 Sole physical custody places one parent on the primary parenting responsibility of the child.
 The parent not awarded sole physical custody will have a limited parenting schedule and less physical time with the child.
 The recent movement toward presumptive joint physical custody is a rebuttal presumption.
-Meaning that if either parent is able to prove the other is unable to co-parent or discharge parental duties as a single parent then joint custody should Because these situations are so complicated, let our Omaha child custody Call our Omaha child custody attorneys today at
+This means that if either parent can prove the other is unable to co-parent or discharge parental duties as a single parent, joint custody Because these situations are so complicated, let our family law attorneys Call our Omaha family law lawyers today at

 (402) 503-3088 or